-We used to load a hug pile of shopping in there, our cat, diaper bag – all of it fit at the same time.
+We used to load a huge pile of shopping in there, our cat, diaper bag – all of it fit at the same time.

 The bassinet was super handy for us.
-As I was giving birth in another country we had no crib there and the baby slept with us and in the bassinet.
+As I was giving birth in another country we had no crib there and the baby slept with us in the bassinet next to the bed.
 We just rolled him around the house (no need for the bassinet stands that are sold separately).

-Uppababy bassinet had zip-able breathable mesh parts which was fantastic during the summer.
+Uppababy bassinet had zip-able breathable mesh parts which were fantastic during the summer.
 The inner liner and boot cover are easy to remove as well.

 It had enough space and we used it a lot until my baby refused to lie down without seeing anything and we had to move him to a reclined seat at just 4 months.